bestfizzz/bestfizzz/README.md

 ### Hi there 👋
 ### Im an undergraduate Full-Stackoverflow developer
 - 🔭 I’m currently working on Computer Science: Cyber Security degree
-- 🌱 I’m currently (re)learning oop
+- 🌱 I’m currently learning linux
-- ⚡ Fun fact: I dont know much but I can find what i need
+- ⚡ Fun fact: I may not know much but I can always find what i need